PADI Open Water Diver Course

 We understand that life happens.
 We want to accommodate our students as best as we can which is one reason private and semi-private courses and course referrals are an option either from enrolment or as a change of direction should it be required once a diver has started a course.
 That being said, we strive to provide quality instruction and to pay our staff fairly for both in-water and prep time, as well we do our best to secure training quality facilities and provide small ratios so that your course is safe and personal.
 Completing training at a consistent pace also promotes student success, minimizing the amount of information that is forgotten between pool and ocean training.
 For these reasons we do not employ a model where students can drift in and out of class, pool and ocean sessions.

 If you know, when you sign up, that course dates as scheduled will not work with your schedule, please discuss these concerns with us.
 We will do our best to find some alternatives that do, ideally with no or little cost for you.
 If you’ve signed up for a course and then realize you have a conflict, again, please contact us.
 If you give us at least a week’s notice prior to the start of your course we can move you with no additional cost.
-If you need to reschedule all or a portion of the course within a week of the course start date there will be a $50 class transfer fee.
+If you need to reschedule all or a portion of the course within a 96 hours of the course starting date there is no charge to transfer to another course date.
 Within 48 hours (including no-shows) the fee is $100.

 Additional/private instruction can be scheduled according to pool & instructor availability.
 Costs vary depending upon amount of private training required and availability.